What is a Merger Model?

 Go through the following balance sheet of Co.
 X

 The FMV of the fixed assets is calculated to be $900,000.
 Therefore, the net worth of assets and liabilities of Co.
 X is $(900,000 +50,000 +200,000 +150,000-300,000) 1,000,000.

-One of the biggest motivations to initiate a merger are synergies of scale that arise only due to strategic amalgamations.
+One of the biggest motivations to initiate a merger is synergies of scale that arise only due to strategic amalgamations.
 Synergies refer to the abnormal benefit that would accrue to a company by virtue of which it is positioned significantly ahead of its competitors.
 The revenues earned by the merged entity shall be greater than the combined revenue of each of the single entities had the merger not taken place.
-Such is the impact of an effective and well thought out merger.
+Such is the impact of an effective and well-thought-out merger.
 There are two broad categories of mergers that lead to synergies:

-Occurs when a player acquires another player in the same channel but placed at a different point.
-For example, a merger with a manufacturer, distribution channel or consumer of a product is a vertical merger.
-This kind of a merger model brings about cost efficiency, prevents redundancy of operations and aids in making a company self-sufficient.
+It occurs when a player acquires another player in the same channel but is placed at a different point.
+For example, a merger with a manufacturer, distribution channel, or consumer of a product is a vertical merger.
+This kind of merger model brings about cost efficiency, prevents redundancy of operations, and aids in making a company self-sufficient.

-Refers to a competitive merger strategy where firms at the same level but in different industries shake hands.
-The fundamental rationale behind a horizontal merger is to pool resources with your competition or contemporary to eliminate peer to peer competition.
-A fast-food company incorporating with a desserts chain is an example of the same.
+This refers to a competitive merger strategy where firms at the same level but in different industries shake hands.
+The fundamental rationale behind a horizontal merger is to pool resources with your competition or contemporary to eliminate peer-to-peer competition.
+A fast-food company incorporating a desserts chain is an example of the same.